Trump waives right to speedy trial as Georgia prosecutor seeks to try him with 18 others next month

 Meanwhile, five of the defendants are currently seeking to have their cases heard in federal court rather than in state court.
 They include Trump White House chief of staff Mark Meadows, who argued that his actions alleged in the indictment were taken within the scope of his duties as a federal official.

-U.S. District Judge Steve Jones last week rejected Meadows' arguments and sent his case back to Fulton County Superior Court.
-Meadows has appealed Jones' ruling to the 11th U.S. Circuit Court of Appeals.
+U.S. District Judge Steve Jones last week rejected Meadows’ arguments and sent his case back to Fulton County Superior Court.
+Meadows has appealed Jones’ ruling to the 11th U.S. Circuit Court of Appeals.
 He asked Jones to put his ruling on hold while that appeal is pending, but Jones on Tuesday issued an order denying that request.
-Meadows still has a similar request for a hold pending before the appeals court.
+Meadows still has a similar request for a hold pending before the appeals court, and a virtual hearing has been set Friday for that request.

 The other four defendants who are seeking to move their cases to federal court — former U.S. Justice Department official Jeffrey Clark and three fake electors — have hearings before Jones scheduled for next week.